-The inhabitants of Inishbiggle Island off the coast of County Mayo hope a cable-car to the mainland will alleviate the daily isolation they endure.
+The people of Inishbiggle off the coast of Mayo believe a cable car to the mainland could alleviate the isolation they endure.

 Other islands around the west coast of Ireland are far better served boasting licensed ferry services with regular links to the mainland.
 The only mode of transport available to the 60 inhabitants of Inishbiggle is a currach (a traditional Irish boat).
 This is frequently an unsuitable means of crossing the hazardous 500 metre channel to the mainland.

 There are no amenities whatsoever on the island and resident Liz Calvey notes